Cody-and-Rohan-s-Projects/Circuit-Analysis-Calculator/README.md

 ## How to Install and Use

 1. Download the latest release from the [Releases](https://github.com/Cody-and-Rohan-s-Projects/Circuit-Analyser/releases) tab.
-2. Unzip and extract the release into another folder.
+2. If you downloaded a zip file, unzip and extract the release into another folder.
 3. Follow the correcorresponding steps based on your operating system.

 ### Windows: